MSci Anatomical Sciences

 - Project management

-- Interactive sessions will require these skills to enable on time delivery of a solution.
+- The production of the group podcast will require these skills to enable on time delivery of this.

 - Oral communication

-- Production of presentation on a pre-determined anatomical topic.
+- Production of a podcast on student’s topic of choice.
 Students are encouraged to ask and answer questions during lectures.

 - Problem solving